ali1x3/CMSC170_Standard_Jeopardy/README.md

 This is a project for compliance with CMSC 170.

+### Prerequisite:
+- Java 25 JDK (Oracle should have one for all platforms, using OpenJDK)

 ### How to use the build tool, Maven:
 - ensure you are in the root directory of the project before running any maven commnads
 - the root directory should have a pom.xml file